New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Next Generation Neutrino Observatories and Their Prospects

 Despite this workshop focused on the capabilities and potential of accelerator-based neutrino experiments, we also discussed the future prospect of cosmogenic neutrinos and BSM signals which can be probed in neutrino telescopes.
-Next-generation large neutrino observatories such as DUNE-FD, Hyper-Kamiokande, IceCube, and smaller detectors such as JUNO and $\nu$EYE at Yemilab, open unique avenues for testing BSM scenarios, including heavy neutral leptons, non-standard interactions, sterile neutrinos, dark matter interactions, and signatures from exotic high-energy phenomena.
+Next-generation large neutrino observatories such as DUNE-FD, HK, IceCube, and smaller detectors such as JUNO and $\nu$EYE at Yemilab, open unique avenues for testing BSM scenarios, including heavy neutral leptons, NSIs, sterile neutrinos, DM interactions, and signatures from exotic high-energy phenomena.